 Benefits to Residents

 Residents within a community with a CDD may expect to receive three major classes of benefits.
 First, the CDD provides landowners consistently high levels of public facilities and services managed and financed through self-imposed fees and assessments.
 Second, the CDD ensures that these community development facilities and services will be completed concurrently with other parts of the development.
-Third, CDD landowners and electors choose the Board of Supervisors, which is able to determine the type, quality and expense of CDD facilities and services.
+Third, Qualified electors choose the Board of Supervisors, which is able to determine the type, quality and expense of CDD facilities and services.

 Other savings are realized because a CDD is subject to the same laws and regulations that apply to other government entities.
 The CDD is able to borrow money to finance its facilities at lower, tax-exempt, interest rates, the same as cities and counties.
 Many contracts for goods and services, such as annually negotiated maintenance contracts, are subject to publicly advertised competitive bidding.

 Residents and property owners in a CDD set the standards of quality, which are then managed by the CDD.
 The CDD provides perpetual maintenance of the environmental conservation areas.
 This consistent and quality-controlled method of management helps protect the long term property values in a community.

 The Cost of a CDD

 The cost to operate a CDD is borne by those who benefit from its services.
 Property owners in the CDD are subject to a non-ad valorem assessment, which appears on their annual property tax bill from the county tax collector and may consist of two parts—an annual assessment for operations and maintenance, which can fluctuate up and down from year to year based on the budget adopted for that fiscal year—and an annual capital assessment to repay bonds sold by the CDD to finance community infrastructure and facilities, which annual assessments are generally fixed for the term of the bonds.
 Because costs and services vary depending upon the individual CDD, specific fee information is available for each community.